IepIweidieng/TJAPlayer3/tja.md

 Within a measure, there can be any amount of note symbols as long as the *unspecified* maximum allowed amount is not exceeded.

-If any note symbols present, each note symbol occupies the same amount of beats within the measure &mdash; a closed-head, open-end beat inteval "note symbol beat duration interval".
+If any note symbols present, each note symbol occupies the same amount of beats within the measure &mdash; a closed-head, open-end beat interval "note symbol beat duration interval".
 The beat position of the note is at the beginning of this duration interval.
 The actual time duration of every such beat duration interval can vary and even become negative.

 * In TJF format, `,` did not exist and every note symbol occupies the amount of beats of a 16th note.